bergercookie/vim-debugstring/README.md

 - [x] Turn supported languages into a table - what do we support in which language
 - [x] Make vim-repeat dependency optional
+- [] Have .vader test filetypes use the same function as standard vim files